smndhm/instascape/README.md

-# instascape
+# Panograma
-Get your Landscape ready for Instagram
+Get your panorama ready for Instagram

 ## Instructions